 Mary Queen of Scots - A Personal Tour with Lord Sempill

-The tour is restricted to a maximum of eight people and provides a detailed picture of 16th century Scotland with many fine examples of the places Mary visited and lived in.
+The tour is restricted to a maximum of eight people.
+You will be accommodated in the very comfortable Malmaison Hotel in Leith, Edinburgh.
+The tour provides a detailed picture of 16th century Scotland with many fine examples of the places Mary visited and lived in.
 These include the palaces of Holyrood, Linlithgow, and Falkland, and the mighty castles of Edinburgh and Stirling.

 Each day will include a visit to a local restaurant, where the emphasis is on quality and local produce.
-At no stage will you be travelling for more than an hour, during which time you can enjoy the countryside for which Scotland is rightly famed.
+At no stage will you be travelling for more than an hour, during which time you will get to see the countryside for which the country is internationally famed.

 Your host and guide has a strong connection with Mary.
-His ancestor, Robert, 3rd Lord Sempill, whose son John married Mary Livingston, one of Mary's Ladies in waiting, was involved in many of the key events of her reign.
-He, like so many other nobles, was caught up in the political turmoil of the day, and having been one of Mary's loyal supporters ended up opposing her on the field of battle.
+His ancestor, Robert, 3rd Lord Sempill, whose nephew, John married Mary Livingston, one of Maryís Ladies in waiting, was involved in many of the key events of her reign.
+He, like so many other nobles, was caught up in the political turmoil of the day, and having been one of Maryís loyal supporters ended up opposing her on the field of battle.

-Mary's reign as Queen of Scots might have disappeared into obscurity were it not for the many mysteries which have turned her life story into one of the most dramatic in Scotland's history.
+Maryís reign as Queen of Scots might have disappeared into obscurity were it not for the many mysteries which have turned her life story into one of the most romantic in Scotlandís history.

 Day 1.
 Edinburgh.